elem-app/spaceport/docs/CLI.md

 Extensions include:

-- `simpl.browser` - Adds subject implementation for web browsers
+- `browser` - Adds subject implementation for web browsers
-- `simpl.container` - Adds subject implementation for Docker containers
+- `container` - Adds subject implementation for Docker containers

 After installing an extension, if it has a corresponding env manifest template, the template will be added, unless the `--skip-post` option is used.